KY-001 Temperature sensor (DS18B20)

 GND | GND |

-Two additional libraries are needed for the following code example:
+The following libraries are used for the code example:

 OneWire Library by Damien P. George | published under the MIT License.